phys-mattchen/phys-mattchen.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-My name is Bo-Yu Chen (pronounced with the emphasis on the first syllable 'Bo', 陳柏諭), a first-year undergraduate student in <a href="https://www.phys.ntu.edu.tw/enphysics/Default.html" target="_blank">Physics</a> at <a href="https://www.ntu.edu.tw/english/" target="_blank">National Taiwan University</a> (Start in 2023 fall).
+I am Bo-Yu Chen (陳柏諭), a first-year undergraduate student in <a href="https://www.phys.ntu.edu.tw/enphysics/Default.html" target="_blank">Physics</a> at <a href="https://www.ntu.edu.tw/english/" target="_blank">National Taiwan University</a> (Start in 2023 fall).
 I also go by the name Matt.

 ## Research Interest:
 My primary research center around modern artificial intellegence and quantum electronic materials and aim to revolutionarize the foundation of state-of-the-art information technology.
 With the tools in statistical learning theory and computational theory of Ising model, I seek to make contributions to data science and machine learning at a fundamental level.
 Success on this research has potential to enhance the performance of emerging Large Language Models.